nilupawar/QAAutomation_cucumber/README.md

                https://docs.qameta.io/allure/#_cucumber_jvm

 - to specify the test tags in the command like you can also set system property 'cucumber.filter.tags' instead of specifying in cucumber.options

+- Always remember the difference between cucumber expressions and regular expressions while writing step definitions. cucumber express will never have start with ^ or end with $. having / in also indicates regular expression